Reveal-Energy-Services/orchid-python-api/README-dev.md

     [configure the Orchid Python API to find the Orchid training data](#configure-the-orchid-training-data)
 - If you are testing a `pipenv` virtual environment or a `conda` environment,
   - Navigate to the directory associated with the virtual environment
-  - If necessary, activate the virtual environment.
+  - If necessary, activate the virtual environment
-  - Run `copy_orchid_manual_examples`.
+  - Run `copy_orchid_manual_examples`
   - If the executable reports that it skipped files, repeat the command with an additional argument:
     `copy_orchid_manual_examples --overwrite`
   - Verify that the current directory has one example notebook: